kit-cml/QSAR-consensus-framework-study/README.md

 - Loading trained base models
 - Construction of single- and multi-modality consensus models
 - Evaluation on independent test and external validation sets
-- Generation of final performance tables and figures
+- Generation of final performance metrics

 ---